helidon-io/helidon/docs/mp/openapi/openapi-generator.md

 ## Overview

-The [OpenAPI specification][openapi-specification] provides a standard way to express RESTful APIs.
+The [OpenAPI specification][openapi-specific] provides a standard way to express RESTful APIs.

-Separately, the [OpenAPI generator][openapi-generator] project has created a powerful code generator tool which accepts an OpenAPI document and generates client and server code for many languages and frameworks.
+Separately, the [OpenAPI generator](https://openapi-generator.tech) project has created a powerful code generator tool which accepts an OpenAPI document and generates client and server code for many languages and frameworks.
 The Helidon team contributes to this tool to ensure that it provides strong support for Helidon MP clients and servers.
 As a result, you can use the generator to create code that fits smoothly into your Helidon applications.

 Use the OpenAPI generator release 7.6.0 or later which this document describes.